max99x/mano-compiler/README.md

 be used to generate large amounts of assembly code to test new implementations of the machine or its simulator.

+Although it has little practical use, it may have educational value as an example of a very simple compiler that covers the whole path from reading plain text source code to emitting final assembly code in about 1K lines of code.

 ## Usage

 The compiler is invoked from the command line and passed the name of the file